Uniqueness of Ricci flow with scaling invariant estimates: Some Preliminaries on Ricci flows

 Since the energy is bounded for short-time, we apply maximum principle to $|dF|$ to show that for some $\hat T_1(n,\Lambda_0)>0$, we must have $|dF|^2\leq 10\Lambda_0$ if $t<\hat T_1\wedge T$.
 Thus the maximal existence time must be beyond $\hat T_1(n,\Lambda_0)\wedge T>0$.
 This completes the proof. \end{proof}

-Instead of considering dirichlet exhaustion, we construct local approximation by exhausting $M$ using complete manifolds.
-This can be done by modifying an incomplete metric at its extremities.
-In this way, we can minimize the regularity assumption.
+Instead of using a Dirichlet exhaustion, we construct local approximations by exhausting $M$ with complete manifolds.
+This can be achieved by modifying the incomplete metric near its ends.
+In this way, we minimize the required regularity assumptions.